arvkevi/transformers-textgen-examples/README.md

 # Text generation with transformers

+This repository contains two examples of how to use the [transformers](https://huggingface.co/docs/transformers/index) library to generate text using a pretrained model (distil-gpt2).
+One model is fine-tuned on the [Python Bytes podcast](https://pythonbytes.fm/) transcripts.
+The other model is fine-tuned on play-by-play descriptions from NBA basketball games.

+## Steps to generate text

-1. Identify text generation tasks (subfolders).
+1. Identify text generation tasks (each subfolder).
-2. Process the text into a format suitable for text generation via distilgpt2.
+2. Find and process the text into a format suitable for text generation via distilgpt2.
-3. Fine-tuning the casaul language model on Google colab.
+3. Fine-tune the casaul language model on Google colab (free GPUs speed this step up significantly) and push the fine-tuned model to HuggingFace Hub.
-4. Generate text by loading the model from the HuggingFace model hub.
+4. Generate text by loading the model from the HuggingFace model Hub.

 # Example outputs

-Full outputs can be found in the subfolders for each task.
+Full outputs can be found in the subfolders for each task, but here are some examples:

 ## Python Bytes